 - Approaches and Applied Research (Hons.
 BA Community Development)

-In addition, she has co-led on the development and delivery of College Level PGR workshops:
+In addition, I have co-led on the development and delivery of College Level PGR workshops:

 - Research Ethics in Practice